XHITA-FM

 XHITA-FM is a radio station on 96.5 FM in Sonoyta, Sonora, serving Puerto Peñasco.
-The station is owned by Grupo Radiofónico ZER, is operated by Grupo Audiorama, and is known as La Bestia Grupera with a grupera format.
+The station is owned by Grupo Radiofónico ZER, operated by Grupo Audiorama, and known as Súper with a pop format.

 History

 XHITA received its concession on November 10, 1988.

 XHITA is owned by ZER and used to be known as La Tremenda.
-It is now operated by Audiorama and known as La Bestia Grupera.
+It is now operated by Audiorama.

+XHITA and Audiorama sister station XHPPO-FM 93.5 exchanged formats, with La Bestia Grupera moving to XHPPO and the Súper format to XHITA.